glosophy/glosophy/README.md

 🧠  I'm also interested in **deep learning** models and how AI can help us humans navigate daily life.

-👩🏻 In my free time you'll find me at a box doing CrossFit, studying German/Dutch on Duolingo, or listening to podcasts and Jordan B. Peterson's lectures.
+👩🏻 In my free time you'll find me at a box doing CrossFit, studying German/Dutch, or listening to podcasts and Jordan B. Peterson's lectures.

 ![Bar-01](https://user-images.githubusercontent.com/42179447/115414398-fff6ef80-a1c3-11eb-93d4-2d66304be362.png)